 In the Midwest, Harassment Becomes a Food Fight

-Legal actions were dismissed in this rather extreme case.
+Legal actions based on EEO violations were dismissed in this rather extreme case.

-Complaints were filed at the division and HR levels and dismissed.
-The staff was instructed to file no more complaints and was administered sexual harassment training.
-Further violations occurred, escalating after a year into a food fight and then a fist fight between a man and a woman.
+Complaints were filed at the local office and in HR, but were dismissed.
+The staff was instructed to file no more complaints and was administered sensitivity training.
+However, further violations occurred, escalating after a year into a food fight and then a fist fight between a man and a woman.
 Legal actions were dismissed.

 Federal Guidelines Sites For Harassment Prevention

 In Santa Clara County, California, $2 million in punitive damages was awarded by a jury to two women victimized by sexual harassment via a male employee of Federal Express Corp.
 In the first phase of the trial, the jury found 1

 - sexual harassment,

 - failure to take reasonable steps to prevent and correct discrimination, and